KittyGiraudel/site/_posts/2015-01-05-looking-back-at-2014.md

 <figcaption>My upcoming book</figcaption>
 </figure>

 Apparently I wrote a book this year.
 It is not published yet, will be in January 2015 if no mistake.
-Anyway I spent over 7 months working on it with the help of [Raphaël Goetter](https://twitter.com/goetter), so I think it deserves a big spot on the list of things I've done in 2014.
+Anyway I spent over 7 months working on it with the help of [Raphaël Goetter](https://twitter.com/goetter), so I think it deserves a big spot on the list of things I’ve done in 2014.

 The book will be entitled "[CSS 3, Pratique du Design Web](https://www.amazon.fr/dp/2212140231)" (French for "CSS 3 for Web Design"), and published by French editor [Eyrolles](https://www.eyrolles.com/).
 Oh, and the preface is from [Chris Coyier](https://twitter.com/chriscoyier) himself.